RehabEngGroup/MOtoNMS/README.md

 the latest version of the manual is always available at <http://goo.gl/Ukrw5B>

 ## Installation ##
-Just unzip the distribution and start working with Matlab.
+Just unzip the distribution and start working with MATLAB.
-This release include four directories:
+This release includes four directories:

 - src:        MOtoNMS source code
+- SetupFiles: Setup files describing laboratories configuration, EMG and marker protocols, etc.
+- Licenses:   Licenses for the tools used in MOtoNMS that are developed by other authors
 - TestData:   Example datasets from four different laboratories

-- Licenses:   Licenses for the tools used in MOtoNMS that are developed by other authors
-- SetupFiles: Setup files describing laboratories configuration, EMG and marker protocols, etc.
+The TestData package is also available at <https://simtk.org/home/motonms>.

 ## Execution ##